-NOTE: It is recommended that both production and replication server systems are using disks of the same disk array.
+Note: It is recommended that both production and replication server systems are using disks of the same disk array.

-For additional restore limitations, which apply also to instant recovery, see "Limitations" (page 84).
+For additional restore limitations, which apply also to instant recovery, see Limitations on the previous page.

 Restoring an LCR or CCR copy to the original location